brycefisher/brycefisher.github.io-jekyll/_posts/2012-09-24-debugging-a-php-error.md

 Use the `var_dump()` or `exit()` function to see what's happening at critical moments in your code, such as checking what arguments were passed to your function, or if a function is being called at all.
 This is best way to get familiar with a small section of code that is doing something strange.
 The trick is to _figure out where you STOP understanding_ what's going on, and try to test different variables and values in the code to understand what's happening there. **Don't assume anything!** Keep finding and figuring out roadblocks _one at a time_ until you've worked through the problem.

 There are several tools that can help you "step" through the code to check variables at point in the execution of a script.
-Perhaps the most popular tool is xdebug (<a href="http://xdebug.org/index.php">http://xdebug.org/index.php</a>).
+Perhaps the most popular tool is [xdebug](http://xdebug.org/index.php).

 While this is a great way to understand code, it's very time consuming if you're working with a large piece of software like WordPress, Joomla, or Drupal.
 However, if you're a novice programmer or a PHP newbie, this is the best guide to learning PHP there is.